Terkwood/hello-pi/midi_light_show/README.md

 Thank you to [fluidsynth](http://www.fluidsynth.org/), which allowed us to send MIDI output to an audio device on Raspberry Pi.

 ### Audio and MIDI Resources

+[Wikipedia provides a delicious selection of classical MIDI music](https://commons.m.wikimedia.org/wiki/Category:MIDI_files_of_classical_music), most of which are in the public domain/licensed in a Creative Commons fashion, etc.

 We drew from MP3 audio found [at Project Gutenberg Music Category](https://www.gutenberg.org/browse/categories/3).